 Everything that has some kind of engine will eventually be worn out.
 And you can either choose to buy a new one or repair it.
-But if you serve it on a regular basis, you can extend the life significantly, and ensure that it keeps operating year after year.
+But if you serve it on a regular basis, you can extend its life significantly, and ensure that it keeps operating year after year.

 A similar principle goes for wristwatches.

 Mechanical wristwatches feature a mechanical movement, and these pieces of mechanical craftsmanship will get worn over time and not operate as well as they did when they were new.
 How long varies on a number of factors, with the main ones being how much it is used, and how high quality is.
-Naturally, you would expect that a higher quality movement lasts longer than a poor quality one.
+Naturally, you would expect that a higher-quality movement lasts longer than a poor-quality one.

 For mechanical wristwatches, it usually makes more sense to service them than to simply throw them away when they stop or when they start acting weird.
 It can either be because the wristwatch is irreplaceable and has a sentimental value to us, or, it can be because the watch costs so much that the service cost is significantly lower than the cost of the watch.

 The bottom line is that all mechanical watches will need to be served from time to time, and if you don’t service your watches, sooner or later, they will break or not work the accurate way they are meant to.
 But the big question is ”how often should you service your watch?”.